Sebmolendijk/mcas-labs/module04/module04.md

 [:arrow_up: Top](#Cloud-App-Security-threat-detection-lab)

-As your environments auditing might not be configured yet and will take up to **24h** before being enabled, the alerts related investigations will be performed in the environment provided by your instructor.
+:warning: As your environments auditing might not be configured yet and will take up to **24h** before being enabled, the alerts related investigations will be performed **in the environment provided by your instructor**.
+Credentials are provided below.
-Review the alerts in the environment and investigate to identify the users and the malicious activities performed.
+Search and review the alerts in that environment and investigate to identify the users and the malicious activities performed.

 |Portal               |Username                   |Password
 |----------------- |----------------------------------- |---------------------